Debt ceiling showdown creates scramble for T-bills, investors pay to lend

-NEW YORK (Reuters) - The impending showdown over raising the U.S. debt ceiling is creating distortions in short-term Treasury bills, and as the government pares back new debt sales some worry that bills needed to back trades and loans will become increasingly scarce.
+NEW YORK, Sept 27 (Reuters) - The impending showdown over raising the U.S. debt ceiling is creating distortions in short-term Treasury bills, and as the government pares back new debt sales some worry that bills needed to back trades and loans will become increasingly scarce.

 Wrangling over raising the debt limit is leading some investors to avoid Treasury bills that mature in late October and early November, a repeat of previous dislocations, such as in the summer of 2011, when the risk of a U.S. debt default existed.